czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I started the DNA problem set which seems interesting.

-**Thoughts:** : I started the DNA problem set which seems interesting.
+**Thoughts**: I started the DNA problem set which seems interesting.

 **Link to work:** N/A